nothinglasts4ever/access-roles/README.md

 ## Stack
 **Note**
 >This project was created prior to my experience in microservice architecture
->and uses frameworks and technologies that I decided to learn by that time.
+>and it uses frameworks and technologies that I decided to learn by that time.
 >
 >It does NOT use modern Spring Cloud stack, does NOT build around Kubernetes
 >and does NOT use ready Access Management solution like Keycloak.